majguo/quarkus-azure-functions-demo/README.md

 ### Deploy the app to Azure Functions as a Linux container

-You have alraedy created a Function App with Java worker in the previous step.
+You have already created a Function App with Java worker in the previous step.
 Now you can deploy the application as a Linux container to the existing App Service Plan.

 First, go to [Azure Portal](https://portal.azure.com/) and you should see resource group *quarkus* is created.
-Go to that resource group, write down storage name for environment variables as below:
+Go to that resource group, write down storage name.
+Then switch back to the terminal where you ran the application, and define the following environment variables with the value you wrote down previously:

 ```shell script
 RESOURCE_GROUP_NAME=quarkus
 STORAGE_NAME=<storage account name>
 ```

-Next, create an Azure Container Registry (ACR) instance for storing the container image:
+Next, create an Azure Container Registry (ACR) instance with a unique name (e.g., *mjg011924acr*) for storing the container image:

 ```shell script

 ```shell script
-ACR_NAME=<your unique container registry name>
+ACR_NAME=mjg011924acr
 az acr create \
     --resource-group $RESOURCE_GROUP_NAME \
     --name $ACR_NAME \